Seasonality Trading App

 For some countries, the SYMBOL, NAME of the company and the INDUSTRY are abbreviated, as shown in the image below (example summary report of S&P500 Stocks from USA) because of how much screen real estate is available to display all the information.
 Hovering the mouse over the abbreviations will reveal the full text.

-Each Stock or ETF is reported with 4 weeks of seasonality information, from the week following the week in which the application was run.
-In this tutorial example, the application was run in week 5 and hence the summary report is showing four weeks worth of seasonality information, from the week beginning week 6 till week 9 as shown in the image below.
+Each Stock or ETF is reported with 4 weeks of seasonality information, from the week following the week in which the app was run, as described earlier.
+In this tutorial example, the app was run in week 6 and hence the summary report is showing four weeks worth of seasonality information, from the week beginning week 7 till week 10 as shown in the image below.

-Column CONFIDENCE is the probability of the Stock or ETF making bullish or bearish move, based on your desired Opportunity Type, for trades initiated on the first trading day of the week following the week when the application was run.
-The application provides summary reports for four such weeks as mentioned before.
+Column CONFIDENCE is the probability of the Stock or ETF making bullish or bearish move, based on your desired Opportunity Type, for trades initiated on the first trading day of the week following the week when the app was run.
+The app provides summary reports for four such weeks as mentioned before.

-In the summary report shown below, the example Stock has 90% probability of bullish move (BUY) in week 6 of 2022, as the Stock was bullish in 9 out of last 10 years during the exact same period of time (beginning of week 6 for 9 week period).
-For this tutorial example, 10 years of analysis was used, which is from 2012 to 2021, with “Data Since” input as 2012.
+In the summary report shown below, the example Stock has 90% probability of bullish move (BUY trade) in week 7 of 2026, as the Stock was bullish in 9 out of last 10 years (from 2016 to 2025) during the exact same period of time (beginning of week 7 for 9 week period).
+For this tutorial example, 10 years of analysis was used, which is from 2016 to 2025, with “Data Since” input as 2016.

-During these last 10 years and over the same period of time, the Stock had moved UP by an average of 9.64% (AMU or average move up) and moved DOWN by an average of 6.76% (AMD or average move down).
-Stock had to be held for an average of 42.8 days (ADH or average days held) for it to reach those high levels.
+During these last 10 years and over the same period of time beginning week 7, the Stock had moved UP by an average of 10.11% (AMU or average move up) and moved DOWN by an average of 5.21% (AMD or average move down).
+Stock had to be held for an average of 44.30 days (ADH or average days held) for it to reach those high levels.
 You would be expecting to take profit around those many days after opening the trade, if not sooner.

-Remember, Probability and Reward-Risk Ratio (RRR) are your best friends and your best weapon for predictable and consistent profitability while trading Stocks and ETFs.
+Pro Tip: Remember, Probability and Reward-Risk Ratio (RRR) are your best friends and your best weapon for predictable and consistent profitability while trading as these two are basis of positive expectancy.
 We have repeated this mantra several times across various pages of our website and communications, a doctorine that you would like to frame and always be mindful of before making your trading decisions.

 While you will pick the Stock or ETF with certain minimum level of confidence but you will need to look at AMU (Average Move Up) and AMD (Average Move Down) very closely as well.
 For BUY opportunities, you would look for Stocks and ETFs that have AMU of at least 2X of AMD.
-Similarly, for SELL opportunities, you would look for Stocks and ETFs that have AMD of at least 2X of AMU.
-This is equivalent to a RRR of 2:1
+Similarly, for SELL opportunities, you would look for Stocks and ETFs that have AMD of at least 2X of AMU

 The last column in the summary report has an eye icon, see right most side of the image in the section above.
-Click on the icon for a detailed report for the week.
+Click on the eye for a detailed report for the relevant Stock or ETF.
 The detailed report opens up in a new tab of your browser as shown in the image below.

 The detailed report has two different sections providing two different sets of information.
 In the image below, you have the top section named “Trade Performance (Single Stock/ETF/Index, non-leveraged)“.

 The bottom section of the detailed report is as shown in the image below.
-It is the “Year By Year Trade Performance” report, we will explain subsequently.
+It is the “Year By Year Trade Performance” report, we will explain little later in the tutorial.

 In the left side of the section, in the image above, Total Trades, Winners, Max consecutive wins, Max consecutive losses are self explanatory.
-Winning is the Confidence as defined earlier, which is also the probability you are looking for.
+Winning is the Confidence as defined earlier, which is calculated as a percentage of the number of winning trades to total number of trades during the analysis years.
 Average trade length is also the ADH or Average Days Held as in the summary report.
-And lastly, the section includes the Most profitable year, or the year in which the underlying Stock or ETF made the largest move, either bullish or bearish, depending upon your choice of Opportunity type
+And lastly, the section includes the Most profitable year, or the year in which the underlying Stock or ETF made the largest move or highest profit, either bullish or bearish, depending upon your choice of Opportunity type

 The right hand side of the section above shows the trade performance in terms of the underlying currency of the Stock or ETF.
 As an example, if you are looking at US Stocks or ETFs, then the numbers in this section will be in USD.
 Or if you are looking at Indian Stocks or ETFs, then the numbers are in INR and so on.

-Continuing with the same example, for last 10 trades taken in week 6 in each of last 10 years, the Gross Profit from 9 winning trades would have been 1.86, Gross Loss would have been 1.39, resulting in a Total Net Profit of 0.47 with an average profit per trade of 0.05.
-The largest win in those 10 trades would have been 0.35 and largest loss would have been 1.39, the only loss in last 10 years.
+Continuing with the same example, for last 10 trades taken in week 7 in each of last 10 years, the Gross Profit from 9 winning trades would have been 37.60, Gross Loss would have been 9.14, resulting in a Total Net Profit of 28.46 with an average profit per trade of 2.85.
+The Largest win in those 10 trades would have been 7.84 and Largest loss would have been 9.14, the only loss in last 10 years.
+Please note that only one unit of Stock or ETF is considered for the purpose of calculation, and also non-leveraged.
+Most likely, you will trade in units of 100 or 1,000; so do your numbers accordingly.

-And lastly, the Profit factor is a quotient of gross profit and gross loss.
-You would be looking to trade Stocks and ETFs with profit factor as high as possible, anything over 2.0.
+And lastly, the RRR is a quotient of gross profit and gross loss, which in this examples was 4.11.
+RRR is unitless as it is just a number, a very important number nonetheless.
+You would be looking to trade Stocks and ETFs with RRR as high as possible, anything over 2.0.

 Understanding the detailed report - Year By Year Trade Performance

-As the name implies, in this section of the detailed report, you can see how the underlying Stock or ETF moved during the 9 week period beginning the first trading day of Week 6 of the year for each of the years from 2012 till 2021.
-As an example, in the year 2021, the trade was opened on 8th February at opening price of 3.01.
-Since opening the trade, the Stock moved UP by 7.97% and DOWN by 1.33% and finally closing at 3.23 which is 7.31% higher than the opening price.
+As the name implies, in this section of the detailed report, you can see how the underlying Stock or ETF moved during the 9 week period beginning the first trading day of Week 7 of the year for each of the years from 2016 till 2025.
+As an example, in the year 2025, the trade was opened on 10th February at opening price of 41.44.
+Since opening the trade, the Stock moved UP by 15.97% and DOWN by 1.35% and finally closing after 9 weeks at a price of 46.00 which is 11.01% higher than the opening price.

 Get visual with charts